lightvector/KataGo/README.md

 KataGo has both an OpenCL version and a CUDA version.

   * The CUDA version requires installing [CUDA](https://developer.nvidia.com/cuda-zone) and [CUDNN](https://developer.nvidia.com/cudnn) and a modern NVIDIA GPU.
   * The OpenCL version should be able to run with many other GPUs or accelerators that support [OpenCL](https://en.wikipedia.org/wiki/OpenCL), such AMD GPUs, as well CPU-based OpenCL implementations or things like Intel Integrated Graphics.
 (Note: Intel integrated graphics though is a toss-up - many versions of Intel's OpenCL seem to be buggy).
-It also doesn't require the hassle of CUDA and CUDNN and is more likely to work out of the box so long as you do have a decently modern GPU.
+It also doesn't require the hassle of CUDA and CUDNN and is more likely to work out of the box so long as you do have a decently modern GPU. **However, it also need to take some time when run for the very first time to tune itself.** For many systems, this will take 5-30 seconds, but on a few older/slower systems, may take many minutes or longer.

-Depending on hardware and settings, in practice the OpenCL version seems to range from anywhere to several times slower to moderately faster than the CUDA version.
-More optimization work may happen in the future though - the OpenCL version has definitely not reached the limit of how well it can be optimized.
-It also has not been tested for self-play training with extremely large batch sizes to run hundreds of games in parallel, all of KataGo's main training runs so far have been performed with the CUDA implementation.

-If your GPU is a top-end NVIDIA GPU and supports FP16 and tensor cores, then the CUDA version is likely to be by far the fastest and strongest, so long you specifically set KataGo to use FP16, and you increase and tune threads and batch size appropriately.
+Most users have reported that the OpenCL version is faster than the CUDA versionm EXCEPT if your GPU is a top-end NVIDIA GPU that supports FP16 and tensor cores.
+Then the CUDA version is likely to be by far the fastest and strongest, since currently only it supports tensor core operations.

+For **either** implementation, it's recommended that you also tune the number of threads used if you care about optimal performance, as it can make a factor of 2-3 difference in the speed.
 See "Tuning for Performance" below.
+However, if you mostly just want to get it working, then the default untuned settings should also be still reasonable.

 ### How To Use
+Again, KataGo is just an engine and does not have its own graphical interface.
+So generally you will want to use KataGo along with a [GUI or analysis program](#guis).
+If you encounter any problems while setting this up, check out [Common Questions and Issues](#common-questions-and-issues).

+KataGo supports several commands.

+All of these commands require a "model" file that contains the neural net, which ends in a `.bin.gz` or a `.txt.gz` or occasionally just a `.gz` extension. **However, you can omit specifying the model if it is named `default_model.bin.gz` or `default_model.txt.gz` and located in the same directory as the katago executable.**

-KataGo supports a few commands.
-All of these commands require a "model" file that contains the neural net.
-Most also require a "config" file that specifies parameters for how KataGo behaves.
-KataGo's precompiled releases should come packaged with example configs (`gtp_example.cfg`).
-If you care about performance, you will likely want to edit this config for yourself - extensive comments and notes are provided in the config.
+Most of these commands also require a GTP "config" file that ends in `.cfg` that that specifies parameters for how KataGo behaves. **However, you can omit specifying the GTP config if it is named `default_gtp.cfg` and located in the same directory as the katago executable.**

-**If you are running KataGo for the first time, you probably want to run the benchmark OR the genconfig options before anything else, to test if KataGo works and pick a number of threads.
-And on the OpenCL version, to give KataGo a chance to autotune itself, which could take a while.**
+If you are running KataGo for the first time, you may want to run the benchmark OR the genconfig commands on the command line before anything else, to test if KataGo works and pick a number of threads.
+And on the OpenCL version, to give KataGo a chance to autotune OpenCL, which could take a while.

-**For all of the below commands, you can omit the `-model` argument if you've put the model file into the same directory as the katago executable as `default_model.bin.gz` or `default_model.txt.gz`.**

-**For all of the commands that require a GTP config, you can omit the `-config` argument if you've put the GTP config file into the same directory as the katago executable as `default_gtp.cfg`.**

-To run a benchmark to test performance and help you choose how many threads to use for best performance.
-You can then manually edit your GTP config to use this many threads:

-   * `./katago benchmark -tune -model <NEURALNET>.gz -config <GTP_CONFIG>.cfg`

-Or for example as noted above in bold, if you have a default config and model in the right place:

-  * `./katago benchmark -tune`

-To automatically tune threads and other settings for you based on asking simple questions, and generate a GTP config for you:

-   * `./katago genconfig -model <NEURALNET>.gz -output <PATH_TO_SAVE_GTP_CONFIG>.cfg`

 To run a GTP engine using a downloaded KataGo neural net and GTP config:

    * `./katago gtp -model <NEURALNET>.gz -config <GTP_CONFIG>.cfg`
    * Or from a different path: `whatever/path/to/katago gtp -model whatever/path/to/<NEURALNET>.gz -config /whatever/path/to/<GTP_CONFIG>.cfg`
-   * **This is the command to tell your GUI (Lizzie, Sabaki, GoGui, etc) to use to run KataGo** (with the actual paths to everything substituted currectly, of course).
+   * **This is the command to tell your GUI (Lizzie, q5Go, Sabaki, GoGui, etc) to use to run KataGo** (with the actual paths to everything substituted currectly, of course).

-Or for example as noted earlier above in bold, if you have a default config and model in the right place:
+Or as noted earlier, if you have a default config and model named correctly in the same directory as KataGo:

    * `./katago gtp`
    * Or from a different path: `whatever/path/to/katago gtp`
-  * **Alternatively, this is the command you want to tell your GUI (Lizzie, Sabaki, GoGui, etc) to use to run KataGo** (if you have a default config and model file).
+   * **Alternatively, this is the command you want to tell your GUI (Lizzie, q5Go, Sabaki, GoGui, etc) to use to run KataGo** (if you have a default config and model).

+To run a benchmark to test performance and help you choose how many threads to use for best performance.
+You can then manually edit your GTP config to use this many threads:

+   * `./katago benchmark -model <NEURALNET>.gz -config <GTP_CONFIG>.cfg`

+Or as noted earlier, if you have a default config and model named correctly in the same directory as KataGo:

+   * `./katago benchmark`

+To automatically tune threads and other settings for you based on asking simple questions, and generate a GTP config for you:

+   * `./katago genconfig -model <NEURALNET>.gz -output <PATH_TO_SAVE_GTP_CONFIG>.cfg`

 Run a JSON-based [analysis engine](docs/Analysis_Engine.md) that can do efficient batched evaluations for a backend Go service:

    * `./katago analysis -model <NEURALNET>.gz -config <ANALYSIS_CONFIG>.cfg -analysis-threads N`

-For OpenCL only: run or re-run the tuner to optimize for your particular GPU.

-   * `./katago tuner -config <GTP_CONFIG>.cfg -model <NEURALNET>.gz`

 ### Tuning for Performance

+The most important parameter to optimize for KataGo's performance is the number of threads to use - this can easily make a factor of 2 or 3 difference.

-You will very likely want to tune some of the parameters in `gtp_example.cfg` or `configs/gtp_example.cfg` for your system for good performance, including the number of threads, fp16 usage (CUDA only), NN cache size, pondering settings, and so on.
-You can also adjust things like KataGo's resign threshold or utility function.
-All of this should be documented already directly in that [example config file](cpp/configs/gtp_example.cfg).
+Secondarily, you can also read over the parameters in your GTP config (`default_gtp.cfg` or `gtp_example.cfg` or `configs/gtp_example.cfg`, etc).
+A lot of other settings are described in there that you can set to adjust KataGo's resource usage, or choose which GPUs to use.
+You can also adjust things like KataGo's resign threshold, pondering behavior or utility function.
+Most parameters are documented directly inline in the [example config file](cpp/configs/gtp_example.cfg).
+Many can also be interactively set when generating a config via the `genconfig` command described above.

-The OpenCL version will also automatically run a tuner on the first startup to optimize the neural net for your particular device or GPU.
-This might take a little time, but is completely normal and expected.

-To test KataGo's performance with different settings you're trying and also to help choose a number of threads:

-`./katago benchmark -model <NEURALNET>.gz -config <GTP_CONFIG>.cfg`

-Or to do so automatically and generate a config appropriately:

-`./katago genconfig -model <NEURALNET>.gz -output <PATH_TO_SAVE_GTP_CONFIG>.cfg`

-### Common Causes of Errors
+### Common Questions and Issues
-This section summarizes a number of common issues that some users have encountered that caused KataGo to not be able to run.
+This section summarizes a number of common questions and issues when running KataGo.

 #### Issues with specific GPUs or GPU drivers
 If you are observing any crashes in KataGo while attempting to run the benchmark or the program itself, and you have one of the below GPUs, then this is likely the reason.